 The organization is also a moneymaking enterprise.
 Besides journal subscriptions, its TBR Book Club and online bookstore promote and sell a wide range of extremist books and publications.
-The Barnes Review also hosts nearly annual conferences that attract an international crowd of antigovernment extremists, anti-Semites, white supremacists, and racist conspiracy theorists.
+It also hosts a bimonthly Radio show TBR History Hour hosted by American Free PressJohn Friend.
+The Barnes Review also hosts nearly annual conferences that attract an international crowd of antigovernment extremists, Holocaust revisionists, anti-Semites, white supremacists, and racist conspiracy theorists.

 “Without a means of confronting the onrushing third world, white civilization is doomed.
 It can do nothing else but deteriorate to a third world level with all that implies: the final triumph of liberalism; political correctness; a garbage culture; poverty; the extermination of the middle class and then Marxism.
 It means Jewish political and cultural domination, including a political tyranny comparable to Stalinism.”